1920 Atlantic hurricane season

 The 1920 Atlantic hurricane season featured tropical storms and hurricanes only in the month of September.
-Although no "hurricane season" was defined at the time, the present-day delineation of such is June 1 to November 30.
+(The present-day delineation of the Atlantic hurricane season is June 1 to November 30.)
 The first system, a hurricane, developed on September 7 while the last, a tropical depression, transitioned into an extratropical cyclone on October 27.
 Of note, four of the six cyclones co-existed with another tropical cyclone during the season.